-(subject to an overallotment option) (the "Common Share Offering").
-Each unit consists of common stock, par value \$0.001 per share and a three-year warrant to purchase one-half share of common stock at an initial exercise price of \$3.00 per whole share.
-After payment of placement agent fees and expenses but before the payment of other offering expenses such as legal and accounting expenses, the Registrant received net proceeds of approximately \$916,841.
-The Units will be offered until June 30, 2017 ((extended most recently from March 31, 2017), subject to the right to further extend the Common Share Offering.
+In addition to the conversion of bridge notes (see below) into common shares, between April 1 and June 16, 2017, the Company sold to accredited investors, in multiple closings, an aggregate of 1,070,183 units (the "Units") for gross proceeds of \$1,872,820 at a purchase price of \$1.75 per Unit, in a private offering of a minimum of \$1,000,000 and up to a maximum of \$8,000,000 (subject to an overallotment option) (the "Common Share Offering").
+Each unit consist of common stock, par value \$0.001 per share and a three-year warrant to purchase one-half share of common stock at an initial exercise price of \$3.00 per whole share.
+After payment of placement agent fees and expenses but before the payment of other offering expenses such as legal and accounting expenses, the Registrant received net proceeds of approximately \$1,722,775.
+The Units will be offered to investors until June 30, 2017, subject to an extension of the Common Share Offering.

-Pursuant to an Investment Banking Agreement, as amended (the "Banking Agreement"), dated October 27, 2016 and as amended on February 13, 2017, the Company engaged HRA Capital, acting through Corinthian Partners, L.L.C. (the "Placement Agent"), as the Company's exclusive agent to assist in selling the Units, subject to the right to the Placement Agent to engage sub-placement agents in connection with the Offering.
-Pursuant to the Banking Agreement, the Registrant agreed to pay or provide to the Placement Agent and/or subplacement agents the following compensation at each closing of the Offering: (a) a cash fee of up to 10% of the gross proceeds raised at such closing; provided that in certain circumstances the Placement Agent and its sub-placement agents, collectively, will receive a cash fee of up to 13% of the gross proceeds raised at such closing; (b) reimbursement of reasonable out-ofpocket expense; and (c) subject to certain limitations, a 5-year warrant to purchase 8% of the common stock sold in the Offering at an exercise price of \$3.00 per share (the "Placement Agent's Warrants").
+Pursuant to an Investment Banking Agreement previously entered into by the Company with a Placement Agent, the Company is obligated to pay the following compensation at each closing of the Common Share Offering: (a) a cash fee of up to 10% of the gross proceeds raised at such closing; provided that in certain circumstances the Placement Agent and its sub-placement agents, collectively, will receive a cash fee of up to 13% of the gross proceeds raised at such closing; (b) reimbursement of reasonable out-of-pocket expense; and (c) subject to certain limitations, a 5-year warrant to purchase 8% of the Common Stock sold in the Offering at an exercise price of \$3.00 per share (the "Placement Agent's Warrants").
 The Placement Agent's Warrants are not callable and have a customary weighted average anti-dilution provision and a cashless exercise provision.
-At the first closing of the Common Share Offering, the Registrant paid to the Placement Agent and its sub-agents an aggregate of approximately \$83,391, and issued Placement Agent's Warrants to purchase an aggregate of 45,725 shares of common stock.
+Based on the multiple closings that were completed by June 16, 2017, the Company paid to the Placement Agent and its sub-agents an aggregate of approximately \$398,116, and issued Placement Agent's Warrants to purchase an aggregate of 141,047 shares of Common Stock.